Graphic Design Team

 Becca: Brand standards guides should always evolve alongside your business.
 No brand stays the same forever.
 By updating your brand standards—instead of throwing them out altogether—you make sure any changes to your identity are applied as consistently as the original branding.

 Thanks to Chris and Becca for sitting down and answering our questions!
-Now that your head is bursting with information, why not test out your newfound brand knowledge?
-Click the link below to see if you can identify the world's biggest brands by their graphic identities.
+Now that your head is bursting with information, head over to our Portfolio page for a little inspiration.